darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 As I previously mentioned, typing **?cmd=whoami** was a lucky guess based on past experience.
 Here is what this code means:

-`?cmd`: This is adding a parameter called cmd (short for "command").
+`?cmd`: This is using a parameter called cmd (short for "command").
 When misconfigured, this parameter allows the attacker to run commands on the target system.
-`=whoami`: This is the command that will be run, and it should output the name of the current user on the victim machine.
-This could be replaced with a number of other commands, such as `id`, but the point is that we are using a simple command to verify whether the command ran successful.
+`whoami`: This is the command that will be run, and it should output the name of the current user on the victim machine.
+This could be replaced with a number of other commands, such as `id`, but the point is that we are using a simple command to verify whether the command ran successfully.

 **Note:** While I consider sections like this to be fair game in CTFs, it's worth noting that I would never have guessed the answer if I hadn't completed the Glitch room previously.
 So if you had to get my help on this part, please don't feel badly about it!
 This sort of guesswork seems pretty rare in CTFs, and this truly is one of those "if you know, you know" sections. **Keep your head up and keep going!**